WpgDotNetUG/UserGroupWebsite/src/DotNetUserGroup.Website/Content/News/2011-03-15-Free Windows Phone 7 - IE9 Developer Bootcamp.markdown

+﻿---
-﻿#Free Windows Phone 7/IE9 Developer Bootcamp on Apr 5th
+title: Free Windows Phone 7/IE9 Developer Bootcamp on Apr 5th
+---

 Online Business Systems and Microsoft are teaming to deliver a free WP7/IE9 Developer bootcamp right here in Winnipeg on April 5.

 Interested in Windows Phone 7?
 Want to know more about why Internet Explorer 9 is pushing the envelope for the web community?
 Now is your chance to find out.